 Some people may have daunorubicin through a cannula.
 This is a short, thin tube the nurse puts into a vein in your arm or hand.

-Your nurse can give you daunorubicin (a red fluid) as a slow injection or as a drip (infusion) into your cannula or line.
-They usually run the drip through a pump, which gives you the treatment over a set time.
+Daunorubicin is a red fluid.
+Your nurse may give it as a slow injection over 20 minutes.
+Or they may give it as an infusion (drip).
+This means they run the drip through a pump.
+This gives you the treatment over a set time.

 Your course of chemotherapy

 You usually have a course of several cycles of treatment over a few months.

 Each cycle usually takes 21 days (3 weeks) or 28 days (4 weeks), depending on what type of cancer you have.
 You have your treatment and then you have a rest period before your next cycle.

 Your nurse or doctor will discuss your treatment plan with you.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.